easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTHENTICATION_PHASE2_SUMMARY.md

 ## What Was Built

-A complete, production-ready OAuth 2.0 authentication system that allows users to securely sign into cloud LLM providers before using them in Q-IDE.
+A complete, production-ready OAuth 2.0 authentication system that allows users to securely sign into cloud LLM providers before using them in Top Dog.

 ## Key Accomplishments